ucsb-ds/pl-dev-team/DRAFTS/jpa05.md

 * <tt>{{page.course_org}}/{{page.title}}-<i>githubid</i></tt>

 where <tt><i>github</i></tt> is your github id.

+This repo has configured to require signed commits.
+You can verify this by going to the branch pro

 You should add a remote for the starter code from this repo: